 by Tom Salinsky and Deborah Frances-White

-The Handbook appears to be written for a more international audience, or at least improvisers outside the United States.
-Along with practical teaching tips and exercises, it includes sections on improv history, performing in public, finding paying improv work, and interviews with significant members of the worldwide community.
+The Handbook seems written for a more international audience, or at least improvisers outside Chicago.
+Its main section is packed with practical teaching tips and exercises.
+It also includes sections on improv history, performing in public, finding paying improv work, and interviews with significant members of the worldwide community.
 I also enjoyed the list of good/dumb but fun/never play games.
-The authors seem heavily influenced by Keith Johnstone.
+There’s a heavy Keith Johnstone influence here (not a bad thing).

 - Pros: Bigger and more comprehensive than most books.

 - Best for: Teachers looking for new ways to teach the basics.
 Experienced improvisers might also find this a good reference to check in with.